How to integrate Google Sheets MCP with Claude Agent SDK

 Batch Get Spreadsheet Values by Data FilterTool to return one or more ranges of values from a spreadsheet that match the specified data filters.

-Update Spreadsheet PropertiesTool to update properties of a spreadsheet, such as its title, locale, or auto-recalculation settings.
+Update Spreadsheet PropertiesTool to update SPREADSHEET-LEVEL properties such as the spreadsheet's title, locale, time zone, or auto-recalculation settings.

 What is the Composio tool router, and how does it fit here?